mahmoud661/Schema-Forge/docs/sql-editor-guide.md

 2. SQL parsing process:
    - `CREATE TABLE` statements are extracted and parsed into nodes
-   - Column definitions are parsed into schema properties
+   - Row definitions are parsed into schema properties
    - Constraints (PRIMARY KEY, FOREIGN KEY, etc.) are identified
    - Relationships between tables are extracted and converted to edges